-SYSTEM TESTING is a level of software testing where a complete and integrated software is tested.
-The purpose of this test is to evaluate the system’s compliance with the specified requirements.
+System Testing is a level of software testing where a complete and integrated software is tested to verify that the entire system works as intended and meets the specified requirements.

 - system testing: The process of testing an integrated system to verify that it meets specified requirements.

 During the process of manufacturing a ballpoint pen, the cap, the body, the tail, the ink cartridge and the ballpoint are produced separately and unit tested separately.
 When two or more units are ready, they are assembled and Integration Testing is performed.
 When the complete pen is integrated, System Testing is performed.